solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Introduction to the Sample Application

-Instead of learning multiple sample applications, the guide focused on evolving deployment strategies.
+Instead of learning multiple sample applications, the guide focused on evolving architecture and deployment strategies.
 Readers should learn the sample application structure once and focus on how the application will need to be modified to fit the deployment model and architecture evolution.

 ### Sample Application overview and story